 Given that house pricing is driven by land scarcity and demographic distribution and concentration, the GTA and its surrounding Regions are forecast to enjoy a greater than average growth in both pricing and sales activity for the foreseeable future.
-The annual increase in house values over the next 10 years in this area is a conservative projected to be 4%, which is in keeping with historic norms.
+The annual increase in house values over the next 10 years in this area is a conservative projected to be 4% to 5%, which is in keeping with historic norms.

 Real estate investing involves the purchase, ownership, management, rental and/or sale of real estate for profit.
 If properly approached and managed as an ongoing business venture, it is without question one of the best investment vehicles for wealth accumulation and income generation.